sanjaysufi/ms-cloud-config-server/README.md

 Step 4) put the same values to your properties variables into git cloud repo

-Step 5) for verification go to http://localhost:8888/ms-config-client/dev
+Step 5) for verification go to http://localhost:8888/ms-config-client/dev You can find the encrypted value as decrypted automatically.

 #Reference